fabiommendes/easymunk/docs/src/tutorials/SlideAndPinJoint.rst

 * Python (of course)
 * Pygame (found at www.pygame.org)
-* Pymunk
+* Easymunk

-Pygame is required for this tutorial and some of the included demos, but it is not required to run just pymunk.
-Pymunk should work just fine with other similar libraries as well, for example you could easily translate this tutorial to use Pyglet instead.
+Pygame is required for this tutorial and some of the included demos, but it is not required to run just easymunk.
+Easymunk should work just fine with other similar libraries as well, for example you could easily translate this tutorial to use Pyglet instead.

-Pymunk is built on top of the 2d physics library Chipmunk.
-Chipmunk itself is written in C meaning Pymunk need to call into the c code.
+Easymunk is built on top of the 2d physics library Chipmunk.
+Chipmunk itself is written in C meaning Easymunk need to call into the c code.
 The Cffi library helps with this, however if you are on a platform that I haven't been able to compile it on you might have to do it yourself.
-The good news is that it is very easy to do, in fact if you got Pymunk by Pip install its arelady done!
+The good news is that it is very easy to do, in fact if you got Easymunk by Pip install its arelady done!

-When you have pymunk installed, try to import it from the python prompt to make sure it works and can be imported::
+When you have easymunk installed, try to import it from the python prompt to make sure it works and can be imported::

-    >>> import pymunk
+    >>> import easymunk

 More information on installation can be found here:
 :ref:`Installation <installation>`